Ahamed1993/-Excel-Sales-Analytics/README.md

 🧮 Using DAX to create calculated columns that add depth to data analysis.

 Core Soft Skills:

 🧠 Strong understanding of Sales and Finance Reports with a strategic mindset.

 🎯 Designing intuitive, user-focused reports that deliver clarity and value.

 ⚙️ Fine-tuning reports for maximum efficiency and accuracy.

-📝 Creating a systematic approach to report generation that ensures precision..
+📝 Creating a systematic approach to report generation that ensures precision.